top of page

 Experienced & Reliable: Trusted by families and healthcare professionals to handle sensitive documents with precision and care.

-• Experienced: Our notary has 22 years of notary experience, an extensive Nursing background & is HIPPA Trained & Certified.
+• Experienced: Our notary has over 23 years of notary experience, an extensive Nursing background & is HIPPA Trained & Certified.

 • Convenient & Mobile: We come directly to the hospital or care facility, ensuring minimal disruption to patients and their families.